 The Matenadaran Archives in Yerevan preserve on permanent loan by the Catholicos of All Armenians one of the world's most priceless codices – the Codex Etchmiadzin.
-Named after the site where it was once stored, its incredible importance in religious life, art and science is due to its unparalleled written and illustrative contents, that really take us to the beginnings of Christian literature.
+Named after the site where it was once stored, its incredible importance in religious life, art, and science is due to its unparalleled written and illustrative contents, that really take us back to the beginnings of Christian literature.

 The Codex Etschmiadzin: the 'Queen of Versions'